-- 1. Continue and strengthen residential and outreach programs, enhancing excellence and meeting opportunities statewide - 2.
-Occupy Phase One of GSSM's New Campus in August 2003 Accomplished. - a.
-Obtain funds to outfit and occupy New Campus Accomplished - b.
-Finalize Phase 2 Funding Accomplished - c.
-Finalize Furniture, Fixtures & Equipment requirements and support appropriations request Accomplished for Phase I - 3.
-Double the size of the student body and faculty while maintaining or improving quality and minority enrollment Underway - a.
+- a.
 Oversee completion and integration of Phase II facilities underway - b.
 Analyze curriculum alternatives AP, IB, private schools, other.
 How are we unique? - c.
-Use the expansion opportunity to review and upgrade curriculum - d.
+Use the expansion opportunity to review and upgrade curriculum Underway: 2011-2012 saw first full-year operation of GSSM's new privately funded Blue Cross & Blue Shield Economics & Finance Institute. - d.
 Define enhanced math/computer science & technology offering(s) - 4.
-Spearhead efforts toward leadership in South Carolina science and math education via our outreach programs Underway - uncover grant opportunities especially in teacher training Obtained sixyear Federal Gear UP Grant through CHE partnership starting in 2006-07.
+Spearhead efforts toward leadership in South Carolina science and math education via our outreach programs Underway - a.
+Uncover grant opportunities especially in teacher training Obtained six-year Federal Gear UP Grant through CHE partnership starting in 2006-07. - b.
+Additional six-year GearUP grant renewal approved beginning in 2011-2012.

+- c.
 Obtained \$200,000 Toyota Grant (2008) to enhance middle school academics.
-Awarded Federal Grant for Middle School to College project. - b.
-Expand summer research coordination with higher ed partners: Added College of Charleston & MUSC, Furman and Francis Marion University - c.
+Awarded Federal Grant for Middle School to College project. - d.
+Expand summer research coordination with higher ed partners: Added College of Charleston & MUSC, Furman and Francis Marion University - e.
 Partnership with schools, districts and other educational partners to reach middle school teachers & students to improve science/math accomplished - 5.
-Enhance the profile of GSSM across the state Underway - Establish role in SC state initiatives to improve science and math education -Ongoing - b.
+Enhance the profile of GSSM across the state Underway - a.
+Establish role in SC state initiatives to improve science and math education Ongoing - b.
 Establish role of parents in the school vision - c.
 Create targeted communications plan for internal and professional implementation Ongoing - 6.
 Continue to focus on the development of high character and exceptional skills in our students Accomplished/Ongoing - a.
-Evaluate honor codes at other schools

-- b.
-Review & revise handbook and emphasize principles - I.4.
+Evaluate honor codes at other schools - b.
+Review & revise handbook and emphasize principles - c.
+Added Mental Health Counseling full-time for 2011-2012, a necessity in a 24/7 residential school to include character development issues within community & for individuals - I.4.
 Opportunities and Challenges that may affect the agency's success in fulfilling its mission and achieving its strategic goals (This establishes the basis for the agency's budget request).